 With SCN population densities reduced by natural antagonists, the required time for planting nonhost crops and resistant varieties can be reduced, yield of resistant and susceptible varieties increased, development of virulent HG Type slowed and/or effectiveness of resistant varieties maintained.

 Soybean production has continued to increase in the past few decades, and it will remain a major crop in Minnesota.
-Successfully managing SCN will continue to be a key factor for profitable soybean production.
-SCN management, however, will face serious challenges in the future due to limited sources of resistance, extensive soybean production, and the shift of HG Types.
+Successful SCN management is a key factor for profitable soybean production.
+SCN management, however, faces serious challenges due to limited sources of resistance, extensive soybean production, and the shift of HG Types.

-Within the next five years, PI 88788 and Peking will still be the major sources of SCN resistance in commercial soybean varieties.
-With the extensive use of the SCN-resistant varieties from PI 88788, the frequency of HG Type 2-, and the percentage of the fields with an SCN FI > 30, to which PI 88788 resistant varieties are ineffective, will continue to increase.
+For the next few years, PI 88788 and Peking will still be the major sources of SCN resistance in commercial soybean varieties.
+With the extensive use of the SCN-resistant varieties from PI 88788, the frequency of HG Type 2-, and the percentage of the fields with an SCN FI > 30 - to which PI 88788 resistant varieties are ineffective - SCN will continue to increase.
 Within the next few years, the choice for these fields will be to use Peking varieties.
 Although PI 437654 (CystX) varieties are highly resistant to SCN populations in Minnesota, yield potential of current PI 437654 varieties is still lower than from other sources of SCN resistance.